Tom Karen

 Thomas Josef Derrick Paul Karen OBE (20 March 1926 – 31 December 2022) was a British industrial designer.
 He was managing director and chief designer of Ogle Design from 1962 until 1999.
-Karen oversaw design of the Bush Radio TR130 radio, the Raleigh Chopper, the Bond Bug, the Reliant Scimitar GTE, the Anadol A1 (FW5), a series of lorry cabs for Leyland, and the Marble Run toy (sold by Kiddicraft).
+Karen oversaw design of the Bush Radio TR130 radio, the Raleigh Chopper although Alan Oakley's famous envelope sketch which came to light in 2018 shows that he was largely responsible for the design, the Bond Bug, the Reliant Scimitar GTE, the Anadol A1 (FW5), a series of lorry cabs for Leyland, and the Marble Run toy (sold by Kiddicraft).

 Early life

 Karen was born as Thomas Kohn in Vienna on 20 March 1926, to a Jewish father and a Catholic mother, and went to school in Brno.
 The family left Czechoslovakia in 1939, and Karen reached England in 1942.
 He studied aeronautical engineering at Loughborough College.